 Clinton Power Supply

 The Village of Clinton is a member of the Michigan South Central Power Agency (MSCPA) of which Coldwater, Hillsdale, Marshall, and Union City, Michigan are also members.
-MSCPA is an organization formed to acquire and operate economical power projects for the benefit of its members.
+MSCPA is an organization formed to provide power for the benefit of its members.

 The electrical energy is "wheeled" to the individual members from the various locations via Consumers Energy’s and DECO's transmission systems.
 MSCPA has purchased rights to certain Consumers Energy transmission facilities and therefore, there are no wheeling charges for energy transmitted through the Consumers Energy system.
-Since similar transmission facilities were not purchased from DECO, Clinton pays a wheeling charge for all energy received except for energy actually purchased from DECO or for energy generated at Clinton's generation station.
+Since similar transmission facilities were not purchased from DECO, Clinton pays a wheeling charge for all energy received except for energy actually purchased from DECO.

 The Village is served at 40,000 volts (40 KV) by two Detroit Edison Company interconnection circuits.
-DECO's Circuit No. 3113 originates at their Saline substation and feeds Clinton's Substation No. 1 and a transformer at Ramsay.
+DECO's Circuit No. Trunk Line 6508 originates at their Saline substation and feeds Clinton's Substation No. 1 and a transformer at Ramsay.
 DECO's Circuit No. 3124 originates at their Carpenter Substation and feeds Clinton's Substation No. 2 and transformers at Kaiser, Macon, Ramsay, and Southern Michigan Rural Electric Cooperative.

 Clinton has two substations designated Substation No. 1 and Substation No. 2.
 The substations are fed from separate DECO 40 KV circuits.
 The substations are interconnected with two 4.16 KV tie circuits.
 Automatic transfer equipment automatically switches the Village's load between the two substations should one of the DECO 40 KV circuits fail.

-The Clinton Substation is located adjacent to the generating station at the south end of River Street.
+The Clinton Substation No. 1 is located adjacent to the generating station at the south end of River Street.
 Transformer No. 1 was installed in 1979 and is rated three phase, 40/4.16 KV, 5,000 KVA with a load tap changer (LTC) for voltage regulation.
-Transformer No. 2 was installed in 1967 and is rated three phase, 40/4.16 KV, 5000 KVA, with the transformer secondary connected to a separate three phase voltage regulator.
+Transformer No. 3 was installed in 1967 and is rated three phase, 40/4.16 KV, 10,000 KVA, with a load tap changer (LTC) for voltage regulation.
 Both transformer secondary circuits are connected via underground cable circuits, to the 4.16 KV metalclad distribution switchgear.
 Each of the incoming 40 KV circuits is metered on the secondary side of the 40/4.16 KV transformers.

 The Clinton Substation No. 2, which was installed in 1989, is located southwest of the generating station.
-The substation consists of a dead end structure for the DECO 40 KV incoming circuit (3124), one (1) transformer, metering equipment for the incoming 40 KV circuit and metalclad distribution switchgear.
+The substation consists of a dead end structure for the DECO 40 KV incoming circuit (Trunk Line 3124), one (1) transformer, metering equipment for the incoming 40 KV circuit and metalclad distribution switchgear.